deprecated-packages/finalize/README.md

 # Finalize

+Note: this package might be added to https://github.com/rectorphp/swiss-knife, as it covers multiple useful scripts.

 Finalize classes in a safe way.
 We first look for those, that should be skipped:

 * classes who are in parent position